There has been a growing reputation that many soccer players are weak. Some players appear to be weak but are they just being dramatic and flopping.

 Why Do Soccer Players Overreact?

 Soccer players will overreact to a challenge (tackle) or a decision to influence the referee’s decision.
-If it’s a derby game for example with Barcelona and Real Madrid, tempers are already high.
+For example, if it’s a derby game with Barcelona and Real Madrid, tempers are already high.

 If there is a 50/50 challenge and players collide, other players will overreact and throw their arms in the air yelling for a foul to be called.
-This is done to perhaps influence the referee into showing a yellow or red card.
+This is done to influence the referee to show a yellow or red card.

-We see so many times that during a game when a foul has been called, players will surround the referee in order to get the decision that will benefit their team.
+We see many times that players will surround the referee when a foul has been called during a game to make the decision that will benefit their team.

 Do Soccer Players Actually Get Hurt?